redhat-cop/casl-ansible/roles/manage-aws-infra/README.md

 This role deploys and manages the underlying OCP required Infrastructure in AWS based in the variables defined in the inventory.

-Even this role is meant to be used for Red Hat Open Innovation Labs and Emerging Technology Labs, it should be agnostic to be used for any other inventory.

 As this is a shared environment, specific tags not related to OCP are added as well to every ec2 and ebs created objects so they can be easily identified.
 These can be found and modified under 'instance_tags' option on every ec2 instance creation.

 Requirements